leo-editor/leo-editor/leo/doc/demo.md

 - Chaining from one script to another using demo.next() in the demo script is valid and harmless.
 Yes, this creates a recursive call to demo.next(), but this would be a problem only if a presentation had hundreds of demo scripts.

+- The demo-next command *must* be bound in the top-level script, as shown in the example in scripts.leo.
+The demo-end and demo-prev commands may be bound in myLeoSettings.leo as usual.

 # Example scripts
 The demo plugin does not change focus in any way, nor does it interfere with Leo's key handling.
 As a results, *demo scripts work just like normal Leo scripts*.